5 examples of AI in the contact center

 A business intelligence initiative will only succeed if it integrates high-quality data.
 Poor data often results in poor decisions, so data quality is paramount.

-Data profiling is a great data quality management technique where statistics are collected and data examined for improved data governance.
+Data profiling is a great data quality management technique and business strategy where statistics are collected and data examined for improved data governance.
 It aids in reducing risk, maintaining consistency, and optimizing search through metadata.
 According to Panopoly.io, “Data processing and analysis can’t happen without data profiling — reviewing source data for content and quality.
 As data gets bigger and infrastructure moves to the cloud, data profiling is increasingly important.”

 Choose Tools That Provide a Good User Experience